Sarah Churchill, Duchess of Marlborough: Reign of Anne

 Sarah Churchill had an influential role during the reign of Queen Anne (pictured).

-In 1702, William III died, and Anne became queen.
-Anne immediately offered John Churchill a dukedom, which Sarah initially refused.
-Sarah was concerned that a dukedom would strain the family's finances; a ducal family at the time was expected to show off its rank through lavish entertainments.
-Anne countered by offering the Marlboroughs a pension of £5,000 a year for life from Parliament, as well as an extra £2,000 a year from the Privy Purse, and they accepted the dukedom.
-The Duchess of Marlborough was promptly created Mistress of the Robes (the highest office in the royal court that could be held by a woman), Groom of the Stool, Keeper of the Privy Purse, and Ranger of Windsor Great Park.
-She was the first of only two women ever to be Keeper of the Privy Purse and the only woman ever to be Ranger of Windsor Great Park.
-As Keeper of the Privy Purse, she was replaced by the only other woman to hold the position: her cousin and rival Abigail Masham, Baroness Masham.
-The Duke accepted the Order of the Garter as well as the office of Captain-General of the army.
+When William III died in March 1702, Anne was proclaimed Queen and crowned on 23 April.
+Sarah was promptly named Mistress of the Robes, the highest office in the royal court that could be held by a woman.
+She was also named Keeper of the Privy Purse, Groom of the Stool, and Ranger of Windsor Great Park.
+She was the first of only two women ever to be Keeper of the Privy Purse, and the only woman ever to be Ranger of Windsor Great Park.
+In these offices, the Duchess had immense control over the Queen's life, from her finances to people admitted to the royal presence.
+John accepted the Order of the Garter as well as the office of Captain-General of the army.